One common concern about vegan diets is whether they provide your body with all the vitamins and minerals it needs.

 For this reason, all vegans are encouraged to aim for the RDA, making sure they consume at least 525 mg of calcium per day.
 Supplements should be used if this can’t be achieved through diet or fortified foods alone.

 SUMMARYVegans consuming too little dietary calcium should consider taking a daily supplement.
 This is especially important for those getting less than 525 mg per day.

-Zinc is a mineral that’s crucial for metabolism, immune function, and the repair of body cells.
+Zinc is a mineral crucial for metabolism, immune function, and the repair of body cells.

-An insufficient intake of zinc can lead to developmental problems, hair loss, diarrhea, and delayed wound healing.
+An insufficient zinc intake can lead to developmental problems, hair loss, diarrhea, and delayed wound healing.

 The RDA for zinc is currently set at 8–11 mg per day for adults.
 It increases to 11–12 mg for pregnant women and 12–13 mg for lactating women (54).

 Few plant foods contain high amounts of zinc.
 Moreover, zinc absorption from some plant foods is limited due to their phytate content.
 Thus, vegetarians are encouraged to aim for 1.5 times the RDA (54).

 While not all vegans have low blood levels of zinc, a recent review of 26 studies showed that vegetarians — especially vegans — have lower zinc intakes and slightly lower blood levels of zinc than omnivores (55Trusted Source).

 To maximize your intake, eat a variety of zinc-rich foods throughout the day.
 These include whole grains, wheat germ, tofu, sprouted bread, legumes, nuts, and seeds.